-The legal basis for the processing of your personal data is the consent you gave us.
+The legal basis for the processing of your personal data is.

 In the event the legal basis for the processing of your personal data is consent, you will, at all times, have the right to withdraw your consent.
 This will, however, not affect the lawfulness of any processing done prior to the withdrawal of consent.